The Cyanide & Happiness Show

-The Cyanide & Happiness Show is an American adult animated web and streaming television series created by Kris Wilson, Rob DenBleyker, Matt Melvin, and Dave McElfatrick based on their webcomic Cyanide & Happiness.
-Each episode consists of a few short stories that have little to no connection to each other (with the exception of six episodes from Season 3, which were a story arc).
+The Cyanide & Happiness Show is an American adult animated web series created by Kris Wilson, Rob DenBleyker, Matt Melvin, and Dave McElfatrick based on their webcomic Cyanide & Happiness.
+Each episode consists of a few short stories that have little to no connection to each other (with the exception of six episodes from the third season, which were a story arc).
 The creators described the goal of each episode to be "to extract the human excretion known as laughter from your face hole via fast-paced weird comedy."

 The Cyanide & Happiness Show was funded through a successful Kickstarter campaign.
 The first season was initially released on YouTube from November 12, 2014, to January 21, 2015.
 The show was later acquired by Seeso, which produced second and third seasons before selling the show to VRV in mid-2017.
-On February 20, 2019, it was announced that VRV had renewed the show for a fourth season, which comprised 10 episodes.
+On February 20, 2019, it was announced that VRV had renewed the show for a fourth season, which comprised ten episodes.
 Following the closure of VRV, the show has not seen any new seasons or episodes since 2019 with all the episodes being released on Explosm’s YouTube channel.

 Production

 The Explosm team had been creating short videos based on Cyanide & Happiness for years before working on the full show.
 The Explosm YouTube channel had over 3.6 million subscribers and 490 million views before The Cyanide & Happiness Show started airing.
 Some of these short videos, such as "Junk Mail" and "Confession", have proven "overwhelmingly popular" among fans of the webcomic.

 The Cyanide & Happiness Show was funded by the means of a Kickstarter campaign in early 2013, where it collected a total of $770,309.
 This was more than three times the initial goal and broke the record of most money ever funded for an animated series on Kickstarter.
 Among the "zany gift offerings" given to Kickstarter backers was an "all-expenses-paid trip to Dallas for a Banana Bar Crawl replete with a banana costume, scepter, and crown".

 When the Explosm team sat down to plan the first season, they realized 50 percent of the writing for it was already done, with some ideas being over five years old.
-Many of the stories used in The Cyanide and Happiness Show resulted from the team trying to make each other laugh while in a bar.
+Many of the stories used in The Cyanide & Happiness Show resulted from the team trying to make each other laugh while in a bar.
 Due to Wilson living in Fort Collins, Colorado, numerous plane rides and Skype calls had taken place during this process.
 As the show began to take shape, the team drew out management positions for themselves.
 McElfatrick was put in charge of art, DenBleyker covered animation and Wilson managed sound design and voice acting, but as the project went on, these roles loosened up.
-They outsourced some animation production to studios in the U.S., India (Digitoonz), South Korea (BigStar Enterprise, Inc.), and more.
+They outsourced some animation production to studios in the United States, India (Digitoonz), South Korea (BigStar Enterprise, Inc.), and more.